Wayne Gretzky: Order of Canada

 In 1984, Gretzky was appointed an Officer of the Order of Canada, the mid-level grade of the order.
 The citation describes him as:

+A superlative athlete who has devoted his life to his sport of hockey. ...
+His astonishing talent has dazzled fans and players and his gentlemanly conduct and sportsmanship are an inspiration to his teammates, opponents and youngsters learning the game.

 The citation also mentions his philanthropy, particularly in support of CNIB Foundation.

 Gretzky did not come to Ottawa for the investiture in the Order for fourteen years.
 When he came, his investiture was conducted in private.